wilsonliaows/docs/handling-files-and-attachments.md

 Let's take the scenario where Gmail email attachments need to be moved to Box.
 This is how the recipe looks.

 ![Example recipe - moving files between apps](/assets/images/features/files-and-attachments/moving-files-betwen-apps-recipe.png)

-*Recipe that moves Gmail attachments to Box* [Example recipe](https://www.workato.com/recipes/485773)
+*Recipe moves Gmail attachments to Box* [Example recipe](https://www.workato.com/recipes/485773)

 From the **New email** trigger output, each email event that comes in has potentially a list of attachments.
 Therefore, the conditional action checks if the email has attachments.
 If not, nothing is processed for that email.
 In this case, the datapill from the attachment list in **New email** trigger is used.
 As the pills within a list refer to the first list item in that list (e.g. the first attachment within the list of attachments) unless when used in a for each step or in an input array, this allows us to verify if there's at least one attachment in the list.

 [![https://gyazo.com/0b634d20aef35341badebee9a9b5e674](https://i.gyazo.com/0b634d20aef35341badebee9a9b5e674.gif)](https://gyazo.com/0b634d20aef35341badebee9a9b5e674)
 *Check if email contains at least one attachment* [Example recipe](https://www.workato.com/recipes/485773)

 In cases whereby the email event has one or more attachments, the for each step ensures that the recipe iterates through the list of attachments, and that for each attachment, the attachment content is downloaded from Gmail before being uploaded into Box.

 [![https://gyazo.com/4b4d87f395b652c25fb5348769f6e35e](https://i.gyazo.com/4b4d87f395b652c25fb5348769f6e35e.gif)](https://gyazo.com/4b4d87f395b652c25fb5348769f6e35e)
 *If email contains attachments, download each attachment from Gmail using attachment ID, and upload attachment content to Box* [Example recipe](https://www.workato.com/recipes/485773)

 In this case, file content is used as Gmail does not provide public URLs to attachments.
 For scenarios where the source app provides public URLs to files and the target app accepts URLs for file uploads, [moving of files via URLs](#moving-textbinary-files-via-public-URL) should be the preferred method for recipe efficiency.

-# Using Utilities connector for downloading files from public URL
+### Example of using Utilities to download file from public URL
 The **Utilities** connector has a **Download file from URL** action that retrieves file content, given a public URL to a file.
-In cases whereby the file source app provides only a public URL to the file, but the destination app requires file content to be provided, this action can be used.
+In cases whereby the file source app provides only a public URL to the file, but the destination app requires the actual file content, this action can be used.

-## Example of using Utilities to download file from public URL
 Let's take the scenario where new files created in a shared Box folder needs to be uploaded and associated with a Salesforce account.
 This is how the recipe looks.

 ![Example recipe - using utilities to download file](/assets/images/features/files-and-attachments/utilities-download-file.png)